JStoresund/notes-V25/krypto/_krypto.md

     - Sometimes multiple ciphertexts can be decrypted in parallel
   - Some modes result in error propagation, where bit error in ciphertext results in multiple bit errors in decrypted plaintext
 - Padding
-  - Some modes require plaintext to consist og one or more complete blocks
+  - Some modes require plaintext to consist of one or more complete blocks
   - Padding mechanism to "fill up" a block (NIST)
     - Append single bit '1' to data string (regardless of whether the message was already complete)
     - Pad resulting string by '0' to complete the block